PedjaT/pneumonia-classification/README.md

 # Pneumonia Classification using Transfer Learning
-In this project, [Xception](https://arxiv.org/abs/1610.02357) model is retrained to predict if patient has Pneumonia based on corresponding chest x ray.
+In this project, [Xception](https://arxiv.org/abs/1610.02357) model is retrained to predict if a patient has Pneumonia based on corresponding chest x ray.
 Dataset used for training and testing can be downloaded from [this](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) Kaggle link.

 ## Motivation
-Even after I read a few guides on how to detect Pneumonia, I wasnt able to predict if patient has Pneumonia for majority of x ray images.
+Even after I read a few guides on how to detect Pneumonia, I was not able to predict if patient has Pneumonia for majority of x ray images.
 My motivation was to make a Transfer Learning model that will classify much better than I can.

 ## Data
 Training set contains 5216 images.
 1345 labeled with NORMAL, and 3875 labeled with PNEUMONIA.